stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 ('apply_bpe: ', 6, ['Mach@@', 'ine', 'Lear@@', 'ning', 'is', 'great'])
 ```
-Instead of marking endings of the words with `</w>`, it leaves those as is, but instead marks words that were not the endings with `@@`.
+Instead of marking endings of the words with `</w>`, it leaves those as is, but, instead, marks words that were not the endings with `@@`.
 This is probably so, because `fastBPE` implementation is used by `fairseq` and that's how it does things.
 We will make these things consistent during porting since we don't use `fastBPE`.

 One last thing to check is the remapping of the BPE codes to vocabulary ids.
 To repeat, we had: